Heineken Corporate Fonts

 Earik delivered sketches for the Heineken Sans, Heineken Serif, and Heineken Hybrid’s upright designs.
 Luc(as)’s primary design contribution was the families’ italics – particularly Heineken Serif Italic, which he still considers a great typeface, all these years later.

-By September 2000, Luc(as) had eleven fonts ready – the ten fonts in the image above, plus Heineken Hybrid.
+By September 2000, Luc(as) and his FontFabrik team had eleven fonts ready – the ten fonts in the image above, plus Heineken Hybrid.
 Each sub-family had an individual character of its own, but they were all related enough to be harmoniously combinable.
-Luc(as) designed thirteenth and fourteenth styles, too: Heineken Serif Black and Black Italic.
+FontFabrik designed thirteenth and fourteenth styles, too: Heineken Serif Black and Black Italic.
 Since those letters were too close in weight to the company’s logo, Heineken didn’t use them (in corporate design, you want your typefaces to be visually different from the logo).
 However, they were helpful in Luc(as)’s workflow.
 He was able to pair the two Serif Black fonts with the Regular and Italic fonts to interpolate the Bold styles.

 Luc(as) redrew the letters, spaced them, and kerned them.
 In particular, he improved the cant of the letters’ serifs.
 If you look at the letter “I” in the second line of the image above, you’ll see that sides of all four serifs are diagonal, for instance.
 The Heineken Serif fonts had been initially derived from the Heineken logo.
 The Heineken Sans and Heineken Hybrid fonts, in turn, were derived from Heineken Serif.
 Heineken Hybrid was only developed in one style, as it was just used for setting the logotypes of divisions within the company, etc. All of these fonts were exclusive to Heineken.